allenai/olmo-ui/README.md

     ```
     gpg --armor --export signingkey
     ```
-7. When commit to make sure you verify please use the command below
-    ```
-    git commit -S -m "Commit Message"
-    ```
 ### Getting Started

 The UI depends on the [API](https://github.com/allenai/olmo-api).
 You'll need to forward a local port